 During the fall and spring semesters, students can register for up to 19 credits and can apply to the CNS academic dean for a credit overload approval based on their GPA.
 We encourage students to register for at least 1 credit for their internships so that they are covered for liability by the UMass Amherst General Liability (GL) plan.

 Students gain experience in teaching all aspects of Animal Science courses.
-Students will be expected to have taken the class, demonstrate specific competencies related to labs and assisting students; and lead review sessions.
-No contract required.
-Instructors register TA’s directly through the Department.
-Undergraduate Teaching Assistants must complete FERPA for Moodle access.
+Students will be expected to have taken the class previously, demonstrate specific competencies related to labs and assisting students, and lead review sessions.
+No contract is required.
+Instructors request registration of their TA’s directly through the Department.
+The student needs to re-register as a Teaching Assistant every semester, even if they have done it before.

 a.
-Complete the online FERPA training.
+Complete the online FERPA training for CANVAS access.

 b.
 Go to SPIRE > Main Menu > Student Home > TA Ferpa Agreement and then click the button.
-The student needs to renew this agreement every semester, even if they have done it before.

 Undergraduate TA’s are registered as follows: